Welcome to our school

 Head Teacher's Welcome

-This has surely been the most unusual, unpredictable and unprecedented academic year in the history of primary schools; certainly in all my 37 years of teaching or 21 years at Chesham
+As with 2020, 2021 continues to be unusual, unpredictable and quite unprecedented in the history of schools and indeed the world at large; certainly in all my 37 years of teaching and 21 years at Chesham!

-Please refer to the front page to see the main online links to support your child's learning at home and go to the relevant class page to find out what else might help to support the children's learning and find creative ways to keep themselves occupied.
+Please refer to the front page to see the main online links to support your child's learning at home which have been particularly useful over the last week of half term as school had to close.
+Go to the relevant class page to find out what else might help to support the children's learning and find creative ways to keep themselves occupied.
+You will also find details for the staggered start and finish times for children which will have to remain in place for the foreseeable future.

 Chesham remains a wonderful school with fantastic children, fabulous staff and teachers and supportive parents and we really do appreciate how supportive you have been.